-The Primary, Supporting, Regional, and Federal Agencies, Departments, and Organizations are the stakeholders for ESF #6 - Mass Care, Emergency Assistance, Housing, and Human Services.
+The Primary, Supporting, Regional, and Federal Agencies, Departments, and Organizations are the stakeholders for ESF #6 - Mass Care, Food, Emergency Assistance, Housing, and Human Services.
 The following is a listing of these agencies, departments, and organizations.

 Primary Agency Department of Human Services

 Support Agencies Child and Family Services Agency

 Department of Behavioral Health

 Department of Disability Services

 Department of Employment Services

 Department of General Services

 Department of Health

 Department of Housing and Community Development

 Department of Parks and Recreation

 Department of Public Works

 Deputy Mayor for Health and Human Services

 District of Columbia Housing Authority

 District of Columbia Public Library

 District of Columbia Public Schools

 District Department of Transportation

 Executive Office of the Mayor

 Fire and Emergency Medical Services

 Homeland Security and Emergency Management Agency

 Metropolitan Police Department

 Office on Aging

 Office on African Affairs

 Office on Asian and Pacific Islander Affairs

+Office of Contracting and Procurement

 Office of Disability Rights

 Office on Latino Affairs

 Office of Unified Communications

 Office of Victim Services

 Serve DC

 Support Organizations Advisory Neighborhood Commissions

 Consortium of Universities of the Washington Metropolitan Area

+Metropolitan Washington Council of Governments

 Nongovernmental Organizations American Red Cross of the National Capital Region

 District of Columbia Voluntary Organizations Active in Disaster

-Primary Federal Agency U.S. Department of Homeland Security/Federal Emergency Management Agency
+Primary Federal Agency U.S. Department of Homeland Security/Federal Emergency

+Management Agency

+U.S. Department of Agriculture

+The state of the s

-Support Federal Agencies District of Columbia National Guard U.S. Department of Agriculture U.S. Health and Human Services U.S. Department of Housing and Urban Development
+Support Federal Agencies District of Columbia National Guard U.S. Department of Agriculture U.S. Health and Human Services U.S. Department of Housing and Urban Development U.S. Department of Health and Human Services/ Food and Drug Administration